Microsoft Sentinel data connectors

 Learn which firewalls, proxies, and endpoints connect to Microsoft Sentinel through CEF or Syslog in the data connectors reference.

-You can stream events from Linux-based, Syslog-supporting devices into Microsoft Sentinel using the Log Analytics agent for Linux, formerly named the OMS agent.
+You can stream events from Linux-based, Syslog-supporting devices into Microsoft Sentinel using the Azure Monitor Agent (AMA).
 Depending on the device type, the agent is installed either directly on the device, or on a dedicated Linux-based log forwarder.
-The Log Analytics agent receives events from the Syslog daemon over UDP.
-If a Linux machine is expected to collect a high volume of Syslog events, it sends events over TCP from the Syslog daemon to the agent, and from there to Log Analytics.
-Learn how to connect Syslog-based appliances to Microsoft Sentinel.
+The AMA receives events from the Syslog daemon over UDP.
+The Syslog daemon forwards events to the agent internally, communicating over UDS (Unix Domain Sockets).
+The AMA then transmits these events to the Microsoft Sentinel workspace.

 Here is a simple flow that shows how Microsoft Sentinel streams Syslog data.